First Cohort of Students in the UCSF SJV PRIME Start Classes This Month

 - A pathway for Valley students to earn a baccalaureate degree, go to medical school and complete residency and fellowship training close to home

 - Stable, ongoing funding for residency training and increased number of residency positions in the Valley such as at UCSF Fresno

 Growth in medical student enrollment must be tied to growth in residency training.
 Otherwise, local medical school graduates will go elsewhere for residency – the hands-on, clinical training required to practice independently in the U.S. In addition, incentives like loan forgiveness will help keep physicians in the region.

 According to the American Association of Medical Colleges, medical students in the U.S. graduate with an average $200,000 in education-related debt.
 UCSF Fresno needs scholarship funds to recruit medical students to UCSF SJV PRIME.

 Contributions toward scholarships for SJV PRIME medical students and financial support for UCSF Fresno pipeline programs are two of the ways to ensure a steady stream of physicians for the Valley, especially physicians who have ties to the Valley and want to stay here to practice.

 The two best predictors of where physicians will practice are the area where they grew up and where they complete their training.
 Join UCSF Fresno in improving health in the San Joaquin Valley by supporting education and partnerships that train future health professionals in the region, for the region.

-To learn more about supporting UCSF Fresno scholarships, please contact Cynthia Harris, director of development at (559) 499-6425 or firstname.lastname@example.org
+To learn more about supporting UCSF Fresno scholarships, please contact Kathleen Smith, Development, UCSF Fresno at (559) 499-6426 or firstname.lastname@example.org